d3v-t00Lz/python-template/doc/usage.md

 # Forking
 Forking is how you create a new repository from this template.
-It will rename everything to the new project name, and remove components that are not needed.
+It will rename everything to the new project name, and remove components that are not needed, based on the CLI flags that are passed to `tools/fork.py`.

 See `tools/fork.py --help` for many different options to customize the new repository.
-Note that `tools/fork.py` deletes itself upon completion, as it would not be viable to run it a 2nd time.
+Note that `tools/fork.py` deletes itself upon completion, as it would not be viable to run it a 2nd time (the CLI options would no longer make sense after most of the items are gone).
 If you wish to create custom forks of this repository to be forked again, do not use `tools/fork.py` to remove components.

 Example:
 ```
+ORG=myorgname
 NEW_PROJECT=some_name
 git clone https://github.com/d3v-t00Lz/python-template.git $NEW_PROJECT
 cd $NEW_PROJECT
-tools/fork.py -cqaDdrmwvP  myorgname $NEW_PROJECT
+tools/fork.py -cqaDdrmwvP  $ORG $NEW_PROJECT
+# Assumes that this repository was already created
-git remote add origin git@github.com:someorg/some_name.git
+git remote add origin git@github.com:$ORG/$NEW_PROJECT.git
 git push -u origin main
 ```